dune-sn-online-pointing/ml_for_pointing/docs/BestPractices.md

 - for each task having their subfolder (electron_direction, mt_identifier and channel_tagging) follow the structure to  place sub scripts under condor/, logs are supposed to be under logs/, analysis tools under ana/.
 - ask for a GPU when submitting trainings
 - output of trainings shall go in /eos/user/e/evilla/dune/sn-tps/neural_networks/ in the appropriate subfolder.
+- networks should be saved at every epoch during training to avoid losing progress in case of job failure.
+- predictions should be saved to analyze results properly
 - test the trainings with a json with reduced dataset in order to verify a configuration works before submitting the job.
 - always use progressive version numbers for  models to avoid confusion.
 - update Networks.md with info about new models, no need to add if it's running or what.
 - source in the current shell source scripts/init.sh to load python env
 - don't put machine OS requirement in submit scripts
 - when starting from a working configuration or settings file, make a copy and moidyf the copy instead of starting from scratch, it's safer.
+- no requirements on gpu, any is fine.
+- check wrapper arguments, in particular input_json vs --input_json -j --json etc.